 By LISA MASCARO and KEVIN FREKING

-WASHINGTON (AP) — House Republicans are preparing to oust Democratic Rep. Ilhan Omar from the House Foreign Affairs Committee for her past comments critical of Israel, an escalation of tensions after Democrats last session booted far-right GOP lawmakers from committees over their incendiary, violent remarks.
+WASHINGTON (AP) — Newly empowered House Republicans are preparing to oust Democratic Rep. Ilhan Omar, a Somali-born Muslim lawmaker, from the House Foreign Affairs Committee over her past comments critical of Israel — and as payback after Democrats booted far-right GOP lawmakers from committees for their incendiary, violent remarks.

-“We’ll have enough votes,” McCarthy said late Wednesday.
+“We’ll have enough votes,” McCarthy assured late Wednesday.

 The resolution proposed by Rep. Max Miller, R-Ohio, a former official in the Trump administration, says, “Omar’s comments have brought dishonor to the House of Representatives.”

-“It’s just that her worldview of Israel is so diametrically opposed to the committee’s,” McCaul told reporters in describing his stance.
+“It’s just that her worldview of Israel is so diametrically opposed to the committee’s,” McCaul said.
 “I don’t mind having differences of opinion, but this goes beyond that.”
+Having her on the committee, he said, “creates dysfunction.”

-Omar has said that, in reality, “it is about revenge.
-It’s about appeasing the former president,” referring to Donald Trump.
+Omar said the issues Republicans have cited in opposing her are a pretext to justify their actions.
+In reality, “it is about revenge.
+It’s about appeasing the former president,” Omar said a recent news conference at the Capitol, referring to Donald Trump.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.